About Career Resource Center (CRC)

 Mary Beth Barrett-Newman is an experienced executive, coach and mentor with 20+ years of her "1st career" spent in executive benefit consulting and financial services.
 Mary Beth's goal is to help each client present his or her "best self" in all aspects of a job search.
-To do that, she focuses on the unique needs of each client, partnering with time to develop a job search strategy and "tools' of the job search.
-Her experience includes: 2nd Career Consulting - President; Mock Interview Coach - Northwestern University's Kellogg School of Management, MullinTBG - Executive Vice President and Chief Sales Officer; Turst Officer - First Chicago.
+To do that, she focuses on the unique needs of each client, partnering with them to develop a job search strategy and "tools" of the job search.
+Her experience includes: 2nd Career Consulting - President; Mock Interview Coach - Northwestern University's Kellogg School of Management, MullinTBG - Executive Vice President and Chief Sales Officer; Trust Officer - First Chicago.

 Jack Bigelow does not think the goal of networking is to get a job.
 Instead, the goal is to reach out to as many people as possible and develop relationships because everyone has a contact.
 "Getting a job is a by-product of good networking," says Bigelow, a former Principal at Arthur Andersen LLP and now a Communications Consultant.
 His experience includes: Pacific Institute for Research and Education-Facilitator, Communications Consultant; Arthur Andersen LLP-Principal, Communications Consultant, Global Human Resources.